Basis Scottsdale: Academics

 Charter schools in Arizona are not required to hire teachers who meet state teaching certification requirements.
 Basis teachers make less than the average for public school teachers in the state, although Basis.ed contends that with bonuses, making teacher compensation competitive.

 Nevertheless, academic standards at Basis Scottsdale are high.
 Basis Scottsdale requires graduating students to take seven AP-level courses and sit for six AP exams.

 As a publicly funded school, Basis Scottsdale is not selective.
 In 2017, however, the waitlist numbered a thousand.
 The school has not traditionally offered a bus service, though in 2020, such a bus service was initiated by school administrators, and used by many students on a daily basis.
 Asians are well represented, making up almost 63% of the student body.
 The city of Scottsdale is 4.92% Asian.

 Athletics

 BASIS Scottsdale competes in the Canyon Athletic Association for high school sports.

 BASIS Scottsdale competes in the Great Hearts Middle School League for middle school sports.

 BASIS Scottsdale hosts many sports teams including: Varsity Basketball, Varsity Volleyball and Soccer through the CAA.

+Some other sports at BASIS Scottsdale include: flag football, golf, tennis, badminton, track and field, cross country, and more.